GoogleCloudPlatform/cloud-hackathons/hacks/media-on-gcp/README.md

 - Challenge 1: Get creative with the help of AI
 - Challenge 2: Gather up those feeds and spit 'em out
-- Challenge 3: Get in the Mix
+- Challenge 3: Sprinkle some AI on it
-- Challenge 4: Ready for some Ads?
+- Challenge 4: Get in the Mix
-- Challenge 5: Let's Play Out!
+- Challenge 5: Ready for some Ads?
-- Challenge 6: Get your channel to the masses
+- Challenge 6: Let's Play Out!
-- Challenge 7: Sit back, relax, and watch TV
+- Challenge 7: Get your channel to the masses

 ## Prerequisites